-It is vital to get advice from your doctor, paediatrician or respiratory specialist BEFORE trying any new treatment.
-A medical professional can advise whether a therapy is beneficial or potentially harmful.
+Getting advice from your doctor, paediatrician or respiratory specialist is vital BEFORE trying any new treatment.
+A medical professional can advise whether therapy is beneficial or potentially harmful.

 You should also thoroughly research any alternative therapies you intend to try, especially in relation to real clinical trials and scientific evidence rather than anecdotal accounts.
 It is also important to find out everything you can about the salt room you intend to visit.
 For example, what method of salt therapy they use, what type of salt and how much salt they use, what conditions are maintained inside of the room, how they manage hygiene in the room, what medical guidelines they follow, and so on.

 You can learn more about salt therapy and its benefits from the Salt Therapy Association at salttherapyassociation.org.